andrewabest/Conventional/README.md

 Conventional [![Build status](https://ci.appveyor.com/api/projects/status/b34y026n60v9oe16?svg=true)](https://ci.appveyor.com/project/andrewabest/conventional)
 ============

-A suite of basic convention tests to run over types to make sure your duckies are all in a row.
+A suite of convention tests to run over sets of types _or whole solutions_ to make sure your duckies are all in a row.

 ## To install from NuGet